DarioTrujanoOchoa/dariotrujanoochoa.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at Texas A \& M.
+I am a postdoctoral researcher at Texas A & M University.
 I obtained my [PhD in Economics at the University of California Santa Barbara](https://econ.ucsb.edu/people/students/dario-trujano-ochoa), where I developed research in Experimental and Behavioral Economics.
 My research is centered on how individuals process information, form beliefs, and make decisions under uncertainty, focusing on misinformation and risk preferences.
 I combine experimental methods and theoretical modeling to explore these areas, particularly higher-order beliefs, feedback mechanisms, and how people value information.

-I am currently in the Job Market as I near the completion of my Ph.D. in 2025.
 I’m excited to continue my work in economic research, focusing on information economics and decision theory.
-My [Job Market Paper](https://dariotrujanoochoa.github.io/portfolio/2024-10-30-feedbackMisinfo-2/) explores the effect of feedback on the demand for verification in the context of misinformation.
+My [Job Market Paper](https://dariotrujanoochoa.github.io/portfolio/2024-10-30-feedbackMisinfo-2/) explored the effect of feedback on the demand for verification in the context of misinformation.
 The results aim to help design more effective interventions to fight misinformation.

 Where am I from?
 ======